Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.26.0] - 2024-10-29

+This release is mainly to wrangle dependencies to the in-progress new frontend.

 ## [1.25.0] - 2024-10-24

 There's a new library `argus.htmx` that exists to make it easier to develop the